Zywave/OctopusDeploy-Nautilus/README.md

 |-p, --port|The Tentacle port.
 Defaults to 10933.|

 ### Unregister
-Unregisters the local machine from the Octopus server.
+Unregisters the target machine from the Octopus server.

 ```
 nautilus unregister -s https://<your-octopus-server>/ -k <your-octopus-api-key>